henriquecustodia/hacus/README.md

-#Lonely
+# Lonely

-This is a javascript framework, to separate in parts each code's reponsability
+This is a javascript framework to separate in parts each code's reponsability